 In the District of Columbia, you must hold a bachelor’s degree and the full 150 semester hours necessary for CPA licensure in order to schedule the Uniform CPA Exam.
 You must complete at least 27 credit hours of accounting and related coursework as described above at the time you sit for the exam.

 a.
 The Uniform CPA Examination may be scheduled through the District of Columbia Board of Accountancy website.
 You may use this form for instructions on applying for the examination online.

 b.
-As of June 1, 2011, all initial applications must be submitted through the District of Columbia PULSE Online Portal, managed by Pearson Education, Inc. Note that the exam application form is the same one that may also be used to apply for a new license.
+All initial applications must be submitted through the District of Columbia PULSE Online Portal, managed by Pearson Education, Inc. Note that the exam application form is the same one that may also be used to apply for a new license.
 You must indicate that you are only filing to take the examination by checking the box labeled “E” under Method of Application must be sent to Pearson Vue at the address below.

 - Have your school send your official transcript directly to Pearson Vue.